ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 ## Multipart Endpoint Cost Service for Path Vector # {#SecMultiECS}

-This document introduces a new ALTO resource called Multipart Endpoint Cost resource, which allows an ALTO server to provide other ALTO resources associated to the Endpoint Cost resource in the same response.
+This document introduces a new ALTO resource called multipart endpoint cost resource, which allows an ALTO server to provide other ALTO resources associated to the endpoint cost resource in the same response.

 ### Media Type ##

-The media type of the Multipart Endpoint Cost Resource is `multipart/related;type=application/alto-endpointcost+json`.
+The media type of the multipart endpoint cost resource is `multipart/related;type=application/alto-endpointcost+json`.

 ### HTTP Method ##

-The Multipart Endpoint Cost resource is requested using the HTTP POST method.
+The multipart endpoint cost resource is requested using the HTTP POST method.

 ### Accept Input Parameters ##

-The input parameters of the Multipart Endpoint Cost resource are supplied in the body of an HTTP POST request.
-This document extends the input parameters to an Endpoint Cost Map with a data format indicated by the media type `application/alto-endpointcostparams+json`, which is a JSON object of type PVEndpointCostParams, where
+The input parameters of the multipart endpoint cost resource are supplied in the body of an HTTP POST request.
+This document extends the input parameters to an endpoint cost map with a data format indicated by the media type `application/alto-endpointcostparams+json`, which is a JSON object of type PVEndpointCostParams, where